-These Best Ever Dinner Crescents are super simple to make and there’s nothing better than fresh hot dinner crescents right out of the oven.
+These Best Ever Dinner Crescents are really the perfect dinner rolls, soft, buttery, best tasting yet still simple to make.
+There’s nothing better than fresh hot dinner rolls right out of your oven.

 - 1 tbsp active dry yeast